bjodah/finitediff/README.rst

     }

-Which is based on an article of the same author:
+Which references an article by the same author:

 http://dx.doi.org/10.1090/S0025-5718-1988-0935077-0